 The Path to National Public Service

-Founded in 1997 by government law and policy expert, Harry Pozycki, who has served as its full-time leader ever since, The Citizens Campaign attracted other civic leaders, most notably Derek Bok, president of Harvard University (1971 – 1991).
-With the credibility provided by President Bok, who served on the board of The Citizens Campaign for several years, Harry assembled a team of volunteer experts—former city mayors, school board administrators, municipal attorneys and other experts with a record of getting things done on the local level.
-This team, called The Citizens Campaign’s Law & Policy Task Force, chaired by Gary Stein, chief of policy for New Jersey Governor Tom Kean (1982 – 1990),works on a volunteer basis to support citizens, trained in No-Blame Problem Solving©, to adapt successful, cost-effective solutions from other communities for adoption in their own towns and cities.
+Founded in 1997 by government law and policy expert, Harry Pozycki, who has served as its full-time, volunteer leader ever since, The Citizens Campaign attracted other civic leaders, most notably Derek Bok, president of Harvard University (1971 – 1991).
+With the credibility provided by President Bok, who served on the board of The Citizens Campaign for several years, Harry assembled a team of experts—former city mayors, school board administrators, municipal attorneys and other government practitioners with a record of getting things done.
+This team, called The Citizens Campaign’s Law & Policy Task Force, chaired by Gary Stein, chief of policy for New Jersey Governor Tom Kean (1982 – 1990),works on a volunteer basis to help citizens, trained in No-Blame Problem Solving©, to tailor successful, cost-effective solutions from other communities for adoption in their own towns and cities.